-It seems that Microsoft's new gamepad takes inspiration from the Xbox Elite Wireless Controller Series 2, offering some of the premium controller's top-notch design features in a more affordable-feeling form.
-The result is a sleek, affordable and accessible controller, which just feels nice to use.
+In addition, it seems as though Microsoft's new gamepad takes inspiration from the Xbox Elite Wireless Controller Series 2, offering some of the premium controller's top-notch design features in a more affordable-feeling form.
+The result is a sleek, affordable, comfortable, and accessible controller.

 - Xbox Wireless Controller price: $59.99 / £54.99 / AU$74.99